 Shannon Erne Waterway

-Running between Leitrim Village and just north of Belturbet, the Shannon-Erne Waterway links the two great waterways on the island, the Erne System and the Shannon Navigation.
+Flanked by lush riverside pastures, the Shannon-Erne Waterway is 63km of river, lake and still-water canal.
+Between Leitrim Village and just north of Belturbet, the Shannon-Erne Waterway links the two great waterways on the island, the historical Erne System and the colourful Shannon Navigation.

 Click here to view our Shannon-Erne Navigation Guide.